Bitcoin’s price hovered around $42,000 Thursday morning — where it’s been throughout the week.

-Bitcoin hit a high of more than $60,000 in April, and the latest movement highlights the cryptocurrency’s volatility in a time when more and more people are interested in getting in on the action.
-In the weeks since the most recent July low point, Bitcoin has risen steadily, with several daily highs above $50,000.
-Again, Bitcoin is very volatile, so these ups and downs are par for the course.
+Bitcoin first hit a high of more than $60,000 in April, and the price movement since then highlight the cryptocurrency’s volatility in a time when more and more people are interested in getting in on the action.
+In the weeks between a July low point that took it below $30,000 and its most recent high point in November, Bitcoin has been up and down.
+The future of cryptocurrency is sure to include plenty more volatility, so this is all par for the course.

 We’ve talked to investing experts and financial advisors who advise against sinking much of your portfolio into the asset class for this very reason.
 They work with clients to make sure volatile crypto investments aren’t getting in the way of other financial priorities, like saving an emergency fund and paying off high-interest debt.